Winter Bel writes literary fiction and poetry.

 Winter was born and raised in Britain in the '80s, complicated and tanned by America, and now has one foot in France.
 She is a graduate of Oxford University and London Film School.
 She established her first creative arts business in grad school and hasn't had a "real job" ever since.
 This might explain her ability to survive for extended periods on chick peas and next door's wifi.

-At 9 years old, Winter wrote her first novel, a multiracial gangster drama that was as full of shit as you would expect from a four-foot white chick writing with a sparkly biro.
-That was also the age at which Winter was first published, with her elementary-school poem about a lonely scarecrow.
-The poem won a local competition, and was printed in the town newspaper between roadwork announcements.
+Winter wrote her first novel at age 9.
+It was a multiracial gangster drama as full of shit as you might expect from a four-foot white chick writing with a Thundercats biro.
+That was also the age at which Winter was first published, with her elementary-school poem about a lonely scarecrow printed in the town newspaper between roadwork announcements.

 Winter Bel Newsletter

-Get updates about Winter Bel's novel 'Hard Place Rock' and poetry collection 'Passengers', as well as new short stories and other projects by Winter Bel.
+Get updates on Winter Bel's novel 'After The Angels', short story collection 'Hard Place Rock', and poetry collection 'Passengers', as well as news about other projects by Winter Bel.
 Newsletter will tickle your inbox approximately every month (intense months of writing may be silent!).